ska-telescope/ska-osd/docs/src/api/semantic-validation/guide.rst

 should be performed in the program.
 By using an environment variable, the behavior can be easily changed without modifying the code itself, which is useful for different deployment environments or testing scenarios.

-Steps to add and change the VALIDATION_STRICTNESS environment variable:
+Steps to add and change the validation_strictness environment variable in 'values.yaml' file:

    * Setting the environment variable: